filesender/filesender/docs/v3.0/admin/configuration/index.md

 * __default:__
 * __available:__ since version 3.1
 * __comment:__ Note: setting this will overwrite the default values.
 If you want them include them in your custom config.

+### auth_sp_idp_metadata_to_capture

+* __description:__ A list of metadata attributes to capture from the IDP into the IdP table for SAML authentications.
+* __mandatory:__ no
+* __type:__ array
+* __default:__ [ 'description','OrganizationName' => 'organization_name','name','OrganizationDisplayName'=>'organization_display_name','url','OrganizationURL'=>'organization_url'  ]
+* __available:__ since version 3.0rc9
+* __comment:__ Note: This is an array of the metadata names from the SSP metadata config file for the IdP that you would like replicated into the local IdP table.
+The format allows renaming, the key is the SSP metadata name and the value is what column to use in the IdP table in FileSender.
+This way columns can remain with the lower_case and underscore naming convention in FileSender.
+                     Note that if you add to these items you will need to modify your local IdP class to include the additional columns in the table to store the matching metadata.
+Perhaps a future extension will allow storing more custom IdP metadata in a JSON field in the table.

+### auth_sp_idp_metadata_to_capture_frequency
+* __description:__ How often an update using auth_sp_idp_metadata_to_capture can happen.
+Set to 0 to disable live updates entirely.
+If disabled you should use scripts/task/cron-update-idp-metadata.php to update associated metadata as desired.
+* __mandatory:__ no
+* __type:__ int
+* __default:__ 0, // disabled.
+* __available:__ since version 3.0rc9
+* __comment:__ This is to allow automatic refresh of metadata but also not bog the system down by looking at it too frequently.
+You can also use the cron-update-idp-metadata.php script to reimport the metadata explicitly for existing tuples in the idp table.

 ## Authentication: Shibboleth